JBarker90/ansible_tutorial/docs/ansible-target_nodes.md

 ansible-playbook --ask-become-pass site.yml
 ```

-### 1. For the purposes of targeting specific hosts, we can modify the `instecific to each dall_apache.yml` playbook to include two plys spaistro
+### 1. For the purposes of targeting specific hosts, we can modify the `install_apache.yml` playbook to include two plays specific to each distro

 ```
 ---